Key takeaways

 Can Ozempic cause extreme tiredness?

 While fatigue is less common with Ozempic vs. Wegovy, it can still happen.
 In clinical trials of Ozempic, less than half a percent of people reported fatigue.
-If you’re experiencing extreme tiredness or drowsiness while on Ozempic, it could be a sign of hypoglycemia (low blood sugar), which is more common when you use Ozempic with other medicines that also lower blood sugar like insulin or sulfonylureas (e.g., glipizide, glyburide, or glimepiride).
+If you’re experiencing extreme tiredness or drowsiness while on semaglutide, it could be a sign of hypoglycemia (low blood sugar), which is more common when you use Ozempic with other medicines that also lower blood sugar like insulin or sulfonylureas (e.g., glipizide, glyburide, or glimepiride).

 Talk to your healthcare provider about how to recognize the signs of low blood sugar, and what to do if you experience it, which may include eating food, drinking juice, or taking glucose tablets or a shot of glucagon.